 Our field crops are planted in soil and climatic conditions to which they are well adapted.
 This means adjustments from current climate can be detrimental.
-The agricultural 'one-degree problem' occurs because increasing temperature generally reduces crop yield, in fact for each degree C temperature rise crop yield drops some 5 - 10% (Brown 2006).
-Meanwhile, the 'business as usual' scenario of increasing greenhouse gas emissions suggests that throughout Oregon the temperature will likely increase 5 or more degrees C with decreasing soil moisture (USGS 2021) posing a great risk of extended drought.
+The agricultural 'one- degree problem' occurs because increasing temperature generally reduces crop yield, in fact for each degree C temperature rise crop yield drops some 5 - 10% (Brown 2006).
+Meanwhile, the 'business as usual' scenario of increasing greenhouse gas emissions suggests that throughout Oregon the temperature will likely increase 5 or more degrees C with decreasing soil moisture (USGS 2014) posing a great risk of extended drought.
 Farmers and home gardeners in Oregon should be concerned about a compromised future.

-The Willamette Valley produces more than 170 different agricultural commodities including specialty crops (fruits, vegetables, tree nuts, nursery products, and medicinal herbs), grain, hay, grass seed, and more (ODA 2020).
-Future climate patterns as projected would significantly alter the growing seasons these crops and even certain viability of some crops within the region (Oregon Environmental Council).
-This could negatively impact the economy through a reduction in crop yield since increasing temperature consistently reduces crop productivity.
+Agriculture is the second largest industry within the 6th district (City-data.com, 2009).
+Major agricultural products within the region include nursery and greenhouse plants, grass seed, wine grapes, Christmas trees, poultry, dairy, vegetables, small fruits and berries, nuts, grains, and hops (ODFW undated).
+Future climate patterns as projected would significantly alter these crops' growing seasons and affect viability of certain crops within the region.
+(Oregon Environmental Council, n.d.)
+This could negatively impact the economy through a reduction in crop yields since increasing temperature consistently reduces crop productivity.